Sorting

 |---|---|---|---|

-sortable | boolean | false | Set on IColumnDef to enable sorting for that column. |
+sortable | boolean | false | Set on IColumnDef.
+Enables click-to-sort on that column header. |

-compare | (a: T, b: T) => number | -- | Custom sort comparator on IColumnDef. |
+compare | (a: T, b: T) => number | — | Custom sort comparator on IColumnDef.
+Receives full row objects. |

-sort | { field: string; direction: 'asc' | 'desc' } | -- | Controlled sort state on OGrid. |
+sort | { field: string; direction: 'asc' | 'desc' } | — | Controlled sort state on OGrid. |

-defaultSortBy | string | -- | Initial sort column (uncontrolled mode). |
+defaultSortBy | string | — | Initial sort column (uncontrolled only). |

-defaultSortDirection | 'asc' | 'desc' | 'asc' | Initial sort direction (uncontrolled mode). |
+defaultSortDirection | 'asc' | 'desc' | 'asc' | Initial sort direction (uncontrolled only). |

-- Filtering -- filter rows by column values
+- Filtering — filter rows before sorting

-- Pagination -- paginate sorted results
+- Pagination — paginate sorted results